Generally in Alphabetical Order but with Some Obvious Placement of a Couple of Categories at the Top

 wholesale at reasonable prices.
 However, we do make a fabric doll kit, the paper dolls, and the paper doll book ourselves and these are available wholesale to

 established vendors.
-Contact us for details.
+Contact us for details on wholesale purchase.

 |

-| Paper Dolls |
+Paper Dolls |

 This is a facsimile of six